jamcre/cyber-homelab/phase1-hardware/README.md

 ### Storage

-- Replaced the slow HDD with a **Samsung 870 EVO 500GB SSD** for faster performance.
+- Replaced the slow HDD with a **PNY CS900 1TB SSD** for faster performance.

 <picture>
   <div align="center">